kirchhausenlab/TKLabWIKI/content/docs/Active_Projects/Cryosamba/Advanced.md

    Adjust `--nproc_per_node` to change the number of GPUs.
 Use `--seed 1234` for reproducibility.
 3. To interrupt inference, press `CTRL + C`.
 You can resume or start from scratch if prompted.
 4. The final denoised volume will be located at `/path/to/dir/runs/exp-name/inference`.
 It will be either a file named `result.tif`, `result.mrc`, `result.rec` or a folder named `result`.

+### SBGrid

+1. To run CryoSamba from SBGrid, you need to have the SBGrid environment installed on your machine.
+2. Run `source /programs/sbgrid.shrc` everytime you open a new terminal window.
+3. Get all CryoSamba commands by running `sbgrid-list cryosamba`.
+4. Link to CryoSamba docs: [https://sbgrid.org/software/titles/cryosamba](https://sbgrid.org/software/titles/cryosamba)